Topics

 Guadalupe Correa-Cabrera (not available until June 2025)

-Origins of Philosophy in Ancient Greece (Virtual Engagements Only Spring Semester 2024)
+Origins of Philosophy in Ancient Greece (Speaker: Rose Cherubin)

 In seventh century B.C.E.
 Greece, an investigation arose that was so unusual that a new word, philosophic, was invented.
 This talk focuses on how philosophia differed from other ways of thinking, how it was similar, and the importance of its influence.
 The influences of neighboring civilizations such as Egypt, Persia, and Babylon are explored.